 Find out what students from the programme think about their time at KTH.

 The building sector has a long-term impact on the built environment, and the master's programme in Civil and Architectural Engineering meets a well-recognised need for engineers who possess the knowledge and ability to design and construct infrastructure, residential housing and workplaces using optimal technology in terms of economy and environmental impact.
-The programme will provide graduates with the globally required skills and excellent future career possibilities in both research and industry, nationally and internationally.
+The programme will provide graduates with the globally required skills and excellent future career possibilities in research and industry, nationally and internationally.

 Graduates from the programme can pursue a professional career working on the design of buildings and infrastructure such as roads, railways, tunnels and bridges.
 Graduates often work as designers or project leaders in the construction industry, at consultancy firms, for municipalities or public authorities such as the road or rail administration.
-Graduates from the programme are found at companies and organisations such as Skanska, NCC, AFRY, PEAB, JM, Veidekke, Svevia, WSP and Trafikverket (Swedish Transport Administration).
-Furthermore, graduates can pursue an academic research career and continue towards doctoral studies.
+Graduates from the programme work at companies and organisations such as Skanska, NCC, AFRY, PEAB, JM, Veidekke, Svevia, WSP and Trafikverket (Swedish Transport Administration).
+Furthermore, graduates can pursue an academic research career and doctoral studies.
 As a result of our cooperation with the industry, particularly during master's degree project work and other projects, students have the opportunity to meet people from the industry and make first contact, which often leads to job opportunities.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Civil and Architectural Engineering are: